lkora/IKEA-stock-checker/README.md

 - [x] Rewrite request_is_valid to give clearer information
 - [x] Move main snippets to functions
 - [x] Implement product generated url
-- [ ] Implement read list of urls from file
+- [x] Implement read list of urls from file
 - [ ] Implement E-mail notification
 - [ ] Create shell script that will call this periodically
+- [ ] Make a web page to make it more seamless
 - [ ] Figure out ART meaning
 - [ ] Make it global